GenomeDK/genomedk-docs/docs/faq.rst

 a `connection refused` you should try sending us an email with the IP you are connecting from.
 You can see what your IP is on http://myip.dk

-We don't mind adding your home IP address but beware that it might change frequently.
+We don't mind adding your home IP address, but beware that it might change frequently.
 If you have a university VPN that might be more stable.

 I have a collaborator that would like to upload some data, how do we do that?
 -----------------------------------------------------------------------------

 We have a special upload user so just send us their email and we will set them up.
 Once the data is uploaded we will move it to a folder you have access to.

 I am an iPSYCH user, how do I export files?